Government of Cook County, Illinois: State's Attorney

 The Cook County State's Attorney handles criminal prosecutions.

 Circuit Court

-The Circuit Court of Cook County, which is a State agency funded, in part, by Cook County, accepts more than 1.2 million cases each year for filing.
+The Circuit Court of Cook County, a State agency partially funded by Cook County, accepts more than 1.2 million cases each year for filing.
 The Cook County Juvenile Detention Center, under the authority of the Chief Judge of the State court, is the first juvenile center in the nation and one of the largest in the nation.

 Other agencies

 The Cook County Public Defender provides legal representation in the areas of felony and misdemeanor criminal cases, delinquency, abuse/neglect, some appeals, post-conviction and traffic (non-petty) cases throughout the county.
 It is the largest Public Defender System in the United States.
 It is the largest State Public Defender's office in the country.

 The Cook County Public Guardian acts as the guardian of disabled adults, as well as to act as attorneys and guardian ad litem for abused and neglected children in the county.

 The Bureau of Health Services administers the county's public health services and is the second largest public health system in the nation.
 Three hospitals are part of this system: John H. Stroger, Jr. Hospital of Cook County, Provident Hospital, and Oak Forest Hospital of Cook County, along with over 30 clinics.

 The Cook County Highway Department is responsible for the design and maintenance of roadways in the county.
 These thoroughfares are mostly composed of major and minor arterials, with a few local roads.
 Although the Highway Department was instrumental in designing many of the expressways in the county, today they are under the jurisdiction of the state.

 The Cook County Forest Preserves, organized in 1915, is a separate, independent taxing body, but the Cook County Board of Commissioners also acts as its Board of Commissioners.
 The district is a belt of 69000 acre of forest reservations surrounding the city of Chicago.
 The Brookfield Zoo (managed by the Chicago Zoological Society) and the Chicago Botanic Garden (managed by the Chicago Horticultural Society) are located in the forest preserves.

 The Cook County Law Library is the second largest county law library in the nation.

 Cook County Department of Public Health and the Cook County Medical Examiner's office.